metaplex-foundation/umi/docs/accounts.md

 ## Deserializing accounts

-In order to turn a `RpcAccount` into an deserialized `Account<T>`, we simply need the `deserializeAccount` function and a `Serializer` that knows how to deserialize the account's data.
+In order to turn a `RpcAccount` into a deserialized `Account<T>`, we simply need the `deserializeAccount` function and a `Serializer` that knows how to deserialize the account's data.
 You can read more about `Serializer`s in the [Serializers page](./serializers.md) but here's a quick example assuming the data is composed of two public keys and one `u64` number.

 ```ts
 // Given an existing RPC account.